 Day 2 Tokyo

-On arrival at the airport you'll be met and taken to the locally rated 4-star Dai-ichi Hotel Tokyo Seafort for two-night stay.
+On arrival at the airport you'll be met and taken to the locally rated 4-star Grand Nikko Daiba Hotel (4Q) for a two-night stay.
+Enjoy a welcome drink.

 Day 3 Tokyo